Porcelain Black Dishes To iHeartRadio Host Domenick Nati About Aaron Carter And ‘Racist’ Jeffree Star

 But there’s more — specifically, her revelations about Jeffree Star, which are nothing if not disturbing.

-In the past, Jeffree Star has been accused of being a racist — and Kim Kardashian West recently had to walk back her defense of Star after his past racist tirades came to light.
+In the past, Jeffree Star has been accused of being a racist, and Kim Kardashian West recently had to walk back her defense of Star after his past racist tirades came to light.

-According to Allure Magazine, Jeffree Star claimed that he made those comments when he was 19 years old, but that now that he’s in his 30’s, he regrets saying all he said.
+According to Allure Magazine, Jeffree Star claimed that he made those comments when he was 19-years-old, but that now that he’s in his 30s, he regrets saying all he said.

 But there’s a problem with his side of the story: Porcelain Black said that, recently, while she was hanging out with him, he took a handful of change out of his back pocket, threw them at a group of black people, and referred to them by the N-word.